Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/DI/index.md

 ## Using Interfaces

 Where DI really comes into its own is using `Interfaces`, this allows you to write code where implementations are are not tightly bound.
-For an example of this, please see the [Message Example](examples/message_example)
+For an example of this, please see the [Message Example](examples/message_example).

+When using interfaces as dependencies, a custom rule will have to be defined, as the implementation can be not be inferred through type hints.
+There are a few ways to define these rules, for a more detailed explenation, see the [Rules page](Rules)